day8/re-frame/docs/WIP/AHighLevelCodeWalkThrough.md

 So, when `(dispatch [:initialize])` happens, the handler function registered above will be called.

-This handler `fn` ignores the two parameters (`db` and `v`) and it simply returns a map literal, which will become the first application state.
-Later, we'll see how we `dispatch` this event early in the app's startup.
+This particular handler `fn` ignores the two parameters (`db` and `v`) and simply returns a map literal, which becomes the application state.
+Later, we'll see how to `dispatch` this event early in the app's startup.

 ### Another example: